nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 signatures; it is what the claim is, a photo of a scoreboard mid-game, true the instant you took it and meaningless a moment later.

-The central conjecture says which claims can last, and it is a biconditional, an if-and-only-if: the three conditions together are enough, and a claim missing any one of them cannot last:
+The central theorem says which claims can last, and it is a biconditional:

 $$\exists\, \text{enduring scheme for } c
 \quad\Longleftrightarrow\quad